-Symbol Description of course learning outcome Reference to pro- gramme learning outcome KNOWLEDCE outcome KNOWLEDGE W_01 discusses the current state of civilization in many aspects; this knowledge covers the area of the hottest outbreaks of social, political and religious conflicts, humanitarian crises, with a special emphasis on Knowledge and understanding of the principles of first aid and medical support.
+Reference to pro- Symbol Description of course learning outcome gramme learning out- 0 come KNOWLEDGE W_01 discusses the current state of civilization in many aspects; this knowledge covers the area of the hottest outbreaks of social, political and religious conflicts, humanitarian crises, with a special emphasis on Knowledge and understanding of the principles of first aid and medical support.
 K_W05 SKILLS U_01 plans and organizes targeted activities, implements them as a leader or active participant in the executive team of first aid providers.
 K_U15 SOCIAL COMPETENCIES K_01 coordinates the process of acquiring knowledge, continuous education, improving competences, acquiring new, flexible skills, Shaping the attitude of sensitivity, conscientiousness, discipline, personal involvement during rescue operations in situations of direct threat to human life or health.
 K_K01 K_02 creatively uses acquired knowledge and skills to solve theoretical and practical problems of the community in which the anthropologist works, in justified cases he consults experts.
 K_K04